OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-022.md

 ## Psalm 22:14

 > I am poured out like water,
-> And all my bones feel disjointed;
+> And all my bones are out of their joints;
 > My heart is like wax;
 > It has melted within me.